North Center, Chicago

-North Center is one of the 77 community areas of Chicago, Illinois, located in the city's North Side.
+North Center is one of the 77 community areas of Chicago in Illinois, United States, located in the city's North Side.
 North Center is bordered on the north by Montrose Avenue, on the south by Diversey Parkway, on the west by the Chicago River and on the east by Ravenswood Avenue; it includes the neighborhoods of Northcenter, Roscoe Village, St. Ben's, and Hamlin Park.
 The Brown Line of the Chicago 'L' has stops within the community area at Addison, Irving Park, and Montrose.

 Northcenter

 The neighborhood known as Northcenter refers to a neighborhood in the North Side of Chicago, Illinois.
 The boundaries of Northcenter are Addison on the south, Montrose on the north, the Chicago River on the west and Ravenswood (1800 W) on the east.

 Northcenter has grown since the 1870s when the area was only accessible by the Chicago River and Little Fort Road (now known as Lincoln Avenue).
 Northcenter is considered a vibrant neighborhood with an eclectic mix of retailers, restaurants, live music, live theater, and service-oriented businesses.
 It is also home to some of the best public schools in the City of Chicago.
 Lane Tech College Prep High School, a top ranked well-rounded and diverse high school in the state; as well as North Park Elementary School, Coonley & Bell Elementary.
 Northcenter was voted one of Chicago's best neighborhoods by the Chicago Magazine in 2014.

 Northcenter's history is deeply rooted in European cultural influences, from German, Polish, Czech, Romanian, Serbian, Greek, Croatian, French making the majority and that history can be seen in the architectural charm of the homes and buildings from the late 19th and early 20th centuries.
 Also during this time, the Selig Polyscope Company produced some of America's earliest motion pictures and was based in Chicago.
 Along Byron Street near Oakley Ave and Western Ave, historic production buildings of the company are still standing and being used as residences and retail businesses.
 The neighborhood continues to grow and become more culturally diverse.

 The neighborhood includes bowling alleys, three city parks - including an indoor ice arena, a nearby library, a nearby movie theater complex, and Northcenter Town Square.
 The Northcenter Chamber of Commerce hosts many free family and community events throughout the year.
 Northcenter Town Square is also home to a Farmer's Market on Saturdays from June to October.